 Hudson Institute of Medical Research, Australia

 Professor Weiping Han obtained his PhD in Physiology from Cornell University and did his postdoctoral work at the University of Pittsburgh and HHMI/UT Southwestern Medical Center.
-He was a Research Assistant Professor in the Center for Basic Neuroscience at UT Southwestern before moving to Singapore to establish a research program at Singapore Bioimaging Consortium (SBIC), Agency for Science, Technology and Research (A*STAR).
-Currently he is Deputy Director of SBIC with concurrent appointment as Head of Laboratory of Metabolic Medicine.
-He is also Research Director at Institute of Molecular and Cell Biology, A*STAR; Professor of Biochemistry at National University of Singapore and Duke-NUS Medical School.
+He was a Research Assistant Professor in the Center for Basic Neuroscience at UT Southwestern before moving to Singapore to establish a research program at Agency for Science, Technology and Research (A*STAR).
+Currently he is Director, Division of Neurometabolism in Health & Diseases at Institute of Molecular and Cell Biology.
+He is also Professor of Biochemistry at National University of Singapore and Duke-NUS Medical School.

 McMaster University, Canada

 Associate Professor in the Department of Biochemistry and Biomedical Sciences at McMaster University in Hamilton.
 Dr. Schertzer holds a Canada Research Chair in Metabolic Inflammation and his research interests are focussed on understanding how xenobiotics, diet and microbial stress promote or combat obesity, prediabetes, and diabetic complications.
 Dr. Schertzer is excited to guide scientists to discover new aspects in the connections between host glucose and commensal and pathogenic bacteria.
 He has a long-standing interest in endocrine control of metabolism and energy partitioning in muscle and adipose tissue.